rohitpaulk/interpreter-poc/README.md

 LEFT_PAREN ( null
 LEFT_PAREN ( null
 RIGHT_PAREN ) null
-EOF null
+EOF null null
 ```

-Notes:
+This output format matches that in [`lox/Token.java`](https://craftinginterpreters.com/scanning.html#location-information) from the book.

+### Notes

-- The `null` is just a placeholder for the "literal" value, which we'll use later when dealing with strings.
+- `null` is just a placeholder for the "literal" value, which we'll use later when dealing with strings & numbers.
+- The last token is `EOF`, which stands for "End of File".
+This is a special token that represents the end of the input file.

 # Stage #2.
 Scanning: Braces